 The Company sells its finished products worldwide.
-Finished product sales are primarily managed through the Company's commodity trading departments which are located at Darling's corporate headquarters in Irving, Texas and in Cold Spring, Kentucky.
+Finished product sales are primarily managed through the Company's commodity trading departments, which are located at Darling's corporate headquarters in Irving, Texas and in Cold Spring, Kentucky.
 The Company also maintains sales offices in Des Moines, Iowa, New Orleans, Louisiana, and Memphis, Tennessee for the sale and distribution of selected products.
-This sales force is in contact with several hundred customers daily and coordinates the sale and assists in the distribution of most finished products produced at the Company's processing plants.
+This sales force is in contact with customers daily and coordinates the sale and assists in the distribution of most finished products produced at the Company's processing plants.
 The Company sells its finished products internationally through commodities brokers, Company agents and directly to customers in various countries.
+The Company markets certain of its finished product under its Dar Pro SolutionsTM brand.

 The Company sells its finished products primarily to producers of livestock feed, oleo-chemicals, bio-fuels, soaps, pet foods and leather goods for use as ingredients in their products or for further processing.
-The Company's finished products are commodities that compete with other commodities such as corn, soybean oil, palm oil complex, soybean meal and heating oil on nutritional and functional values and therefore the actual pricing for the Company's finished products, as well a competing products, can be quite volatile.
-Customers for the Company's premium, value added and branded products include feed mills, pet food manufacturers, integrated poultry producers, the dairy industry and golf courses, among others.
-F eed mills purchase meals, greases, tallows, and Cookie Meal® for use as feed ingredients.
-Oleo-chemical producers use oils as feed stocks to produce specialty ingredients used in paint, rubber, paper, concrete, plastics and a variety of other consumer and industrial products.
+The Company's finished products are commodities that compete with other commodities such as corn, soybean oil, inedible corn oil, palm oils, soybean meal and heating oil on nutritional and functional values and therefore the actual pricing for the Company's finished products, as well a competing products, can be quite volatile.
+Customers for the Company's premium, value-added and branded products include feed mills, pet food manufacturers, integrated poultry producers, the dairy industry and golf courses, among others.
+Feed mills purchase meals, greases, tallows, and Cookie Meal® for use as feed ingredients.
+Oleo-chemical producers use fats as feed stocks to produce specialty ingredients used in paint, rubber, paper, concrete, plastics and a variety of other consumer and industrial products.
 Pet food manufacturers require stringent feed safety certifications and consistently demand premium additives that are high in protein and nutritional content.
 As a result, pet food manufacturers typically purchase only premium or value-added products.
 The Company typically enters into long-term supply contracts with pet food manufacturers.

 The Company has no material foreign operations, but exports a portion of its products to customers in various foreign countries or regions including Asia, the European Union, Latin America, the Pacific Rim, North Africa, Mexico and South America.
-Total direct export sales were \$270.9 million, \$71.0 million and \$70.8 million for the years ended December 31, 2011, January 1, 2011 and January 2, 2010, respectively.
+Total direct export sales were \$ 216.2 million , \$ 270.9 million and \$ 71.0 million for the years ended December 29, 2012 , December 31, 2011 and January 1, 2011 , respectively.
 The Company also sells to third parties that export to various foreign countries.
-The level of export sales varies from year to year depending on the relative strength of domestic versus overseas markets.
+The level of export sales varies from year to year depending on the relative strength of domestic versus foreign markets.
 The Company obtains payment protection for most of its foreign sales by requiring payment before shipment or by requiring bank letters of credit or guarantees of payment from U.S. government agencies.
 The Company ordinarily is paid for its products in U.S. dollars and has not experienced any material currency translation losses or any material foreign exchange control difficulties.
-See Note 19 of Notes to Consolidated Financial Statements for a breakdown of the Company's sales by domestic and foreign customers.
+See Note 20 of Notes to Consolidated Financial Statements for a breakdown of the Company's sales by domestic and foreign customers.